omarelbeltagy/clarity/README.md

 > The project is separated into several modules, each responsible for different functionalities:

+- [**assets**](assets/README.md): Contains various assets used across the project, including prompt templates and the taxonomy for classification.
 - [**clarity-dataset**](clarity-dataset/README.md): Download cleaning and transforming the dataset for clarity classification.
 - [**clarity-models**](clarity-models/README.md): Framework for training and serving classification models.
 Supports encoder models and LLMs with LoRA Fine-Tuning.
 Provides instructions to train larger models with Together.ai.
-- [**clarity-neo4j**](clarity-neo4j): Handles interactions with the Neo4j database and
+- [**clarity-neo4j**](clarity-neo4j): Java utilities to handle interactions with the Neo4j database.
-  provides utilities for managing neo4j data.
-- [**clarity-pipeline**](clarity-pipeline): Contains the services and logic used in the classification pipeline.
-This includes data ingestion, processing of data and the actual classification using different approaches.
+- [**clarity-pipeline**](clarity-pipeline/README.md): Contains the services and logic used in the classification pipeline.
+This includes data ingestion, processing of data and the actual classification using different approaches as well as automatic prompt engineering.
 - [**clarity-utils**](clarity-utils): Contains general java utility classes and functions used across the project.

 ---